google/codeworld/web/help/GuideUnit8.md

 You can't memorize them all, though!
 Instead, here's a program that will help you find the name of any key on the keyboard:

-    program = interactionOf(initial, step, event, text)
+    program = interactionOf(initial, step, event, lettering)
     initial(rs)              = ""
     step(s, dt)              = s
     event(s, KeyPress(name)) = name
     event(s,  other)         = s

 (Notice that this program doesn't define its own `picture` function.
-The built-in function called `text` already does that job, so we can just use it!)
+The built-in function called `lettering` already does that job, so we can just use it!)

 Pointer Events
 ----------------